-Tokyo is filled with countless weird and wacky things to do!
-Everyone’s Tokyo bucket list should include something uniquely Tokyo, something you can’t experience anywhere else in the world.
-Luckily, Japan’s lively capital city is filled with many genuinely weird activities that are sure to entertain you.
+Tokyo is the best place in the world to find weird and unusual things to do!
+Everyone’s Tokyo bucket list should include activities that are uniquely Tokyo, something you can’t experience anywhere else.
+Luckily, Japan’s lively capital city is filled with many cool and weird activities that are sure to entertain you.

 Take a break from the serious cultural and historical excursions during your Tokyo Itinerary and check out some weird and unique things to do in Tokyo.
 I guarantee by the end of this list you’ll be shaking your head saying, “Only in Japan.”